glotzerlab/signac-docs/development/design.md

 **Directory data**

-Data encoded and stored in a unique HDF5-file called *signac_data.h5* within the *directory*.
+Data encoded and stored in an HDF5-file called *signac_data.h5* within the *directory*.

 **Directory View**